Table of Contents

 compression-level-step=1

-Can I compile codecs dependencies (like libjpeg) directly into SAIL?
+Can I compile codec dependencies (like libjpeg) directly into SAIL?

-Unlike FreeImage, SAIL doesn't allow compiling external dependencies into a single library and I have no plans to allow that.
+Unlike FreeImage, SAIL does not support compiling external dependencies into a single library, and there are no plans to add this feature.

-You can still achieve that using external build systems like vcpkg
+You can achieve this using external build systems like vcpkg.

-If you prefer compiling SAIL manually as a shared library, you can compile it against the static vcpkg triplet like x64-windows-static
+If you prefer compiling SAIL manually as a shared library, compile it against a static vcpkg triplet such as x64-windows-static.
+For example:

 # Install vcpkg using the official installation guide into your preferred path.